JPK64/rki-mirror/README.md

-Maven is configured to make to tarballs - one containing the generated Jar files and their dependencies and the other containing the external configuration files provided in the `config directory`.
+Maven is configured to make to tarballs - one containing the generated Jar files and their dependencies and the other containing the external configuration files provided in the `config` directory.

+### Deployment

+The tarball containing the Jar files contains everything needed to run the web server with a JVM.
+The native image is a static executable and can be executed directly.

-For deployment, the `config` directory has to be in the current working directory of the web server in order for the configuration files to be used.
+The `config` directory has to be in the current working directory of the web server in order for the configuration files to be used.

 ### Development